khxia/khxia.github.io/src/posts/ib/post1.md

 So the main reasons why the difference in IB scores between Hong Kong and the global average is because of the existence of cram schools (and again I am not advertising for them), the hardwork of students due to cultural pressures, as well as the educational system that allows them to do so.

+> In other words, being smart doesn't actually help you that much: effort + money = 45, E = MC<sup>2</sup>.
+Same thing.
+(You actually learn about that equation in HL physics.
+Very cool.
+Highly recommend the course.
+Also the grade boundary for a 7 is aroud 67%.
+So ez.)

 I would like to say that these are purely my own opinions and they may or may not hold any truth in them.
 If you have read up to this point, I would like to thank you for putting up with my garbage English, this is the first time I've written actual English in a long time.
+(No idea how I got a 7 in English, clearly didn't deserve it).

 For any of you who are currently taking the IB, feel free to contact me for any advice.
-I am happy to give any advice where I can, believe it or not, 45 isn't actually that hard to achieve.
+I am happy to give any advice where I can.
+Believe it or not, 45 isn't actually that hard to achieve.

  Good Luck!